Morus Alba (Sang Bai Pi)

 Morus Alba can purge the Lungs to relieve dyspnea and cough, especially if caused by the reversed flow of qi, heat or water retention in the Lungs.
 This herb is often combined with other herbs to treat different forms of dyspnea and cough.
 For example, for Lung-Yin Deficiency with internal Heat manifested as cough and dyspnea with short breath, bad breath, hectic fever or night sweat, Morus Alba is frequently combined with qi-tonifying, yin-nourishing and Lung-astringing herbs to tonify qi and stop coughing.

 Morus Alba can induce diuresis and direct qi downwards to regulate fluid movements and disperse Dampness.
-The herb is thus indicated for edema and dysuria.
-For obstruction of Lung qi and water retention with symptoms of edema, sensation of fullness in the chest and dysuria, Morus Alba is often combined with Lung-ventilating and exterior-releasing herbs to enhance its effect.
+The herb is thus indicated for oedema and dysuria.
+For obstruction of Lung qi and water retention with symptoms of oedema, sensation of fullness in the chest and dysuria, Morus Alba is often combined with Lung-ventilating and exterior-releasing herbs to enhance its effect.

 Morus Alba is also believed to reduce blood pressure levels.
 The herb is indicated for hypertensive diseases caused by hyperactive Liver-yang.

 Modern studies have discovered rich amounts of powerful polyphenols in Morus Alba.
 This finding suggests that the herb may help to reduce stress, depression and even lower the risk of cancer.
 Studies suggested that the herb contains compounds that may reduce the risk of certain cancers such as colorectal cancer.
 The polyphenols seem to suppress proteins that activate cancer cell production.